alecbmy/webdev-cheatsheet/README.md

 Usage

-To use these cheat sheets, simply clone this repository and open the index.html file in your web browser.
+To use these cheat sheet, simply clone this repository and open the index.html file in your web browser.
 You can navigate through the different sections using the provided navigation links.